saidsay-so/fancy/cli/extra/fancy.1.md

 : Set fans speeds by percentage, between 0 and 100

 `-c, --config CONFIGURATION`

 : Set the configuration used by the daemon

 `-a, --auto`
 : Let the daemon automatically choose the speed, according to the temperature

+`-m, --manual`
+: Apply the defined target speeds while the temperature is not critical (meaning when the computer starts to burn your legs).

 #### GET